I love giving ideas on how to throw unique and entertaining events.

 This is a great creative outlet.
 Pick up some of those wooden block letters at your local craft store along with different paint colors and paint brushes.
 You can get letters all of the same design or mix and match.
 I would also recommend getting a "&" sign to go right before "z" once it's hung on the wall, super cute!

 Ask mom what the nursery colors will be before picking out your paint.
 Get different shades of these colors along with white so your guests can really get creative.
 To help your guests get those creative juices flowing, print out pictures of cute designs to set out for inspiration for everyone.
 This project could be a little messy, so I would set down plastic table covers under all the craft materials and also include some paper towels and cups of water for people to clean their paint brushes with.

 Encourage your guests to make their own unique designs, some with solid colors, stripes, polka dots, or whatever they feel like painting!
-This gift will be one that can hang in baby's room for years to come and one that mom is sure to appreciate!
+This gift will be one that can hang in the baby's room for years to come and one that mom is sure to appreciate!